Tiffany Tang: 2015–present: Breakthrough and mainstream success

 In 2016, Tang starred in Korean-Chinese action film Bounty Hunters alongside Korean actor Lee Min-ho and Wallace Chung.
 The film broke 1 million admissions, and Tang received praise for her acting breakthrough as a femme fatale.
 She then starred in fantasy romance film A Chinese Odyssey Part Three directed by Jeffery Lau, playing the role of Zixia Fairy.
 The film was released on the mid-autumn festival and topped box office charts.
 Tang made her small-screen comeback in the historical drama The Princess Weiyoung, playing the titular role of Li Weiyoung.
 The drama was a huge success, topping both television and web ratings with over 2% and in its final episodes and garnering 18 billion views online; and also became one of the highest rated television dramas of 2016.
 Tang won the Best Actress award at the Huading Awards for her performance.

 In 2017, Tang starred alongside Nicholas Tse and Jung Yong-hwa in the comedy film Cook Up a Storm.

 In 2018, Tang starred in the youth inspirational drama The Way We Were.
 She also starred in the action thriller film Europe Raiders.
 On 12 June, Tang had her wax figure displayed at Madam Tussauds Shanghai.

 In 2019, Tang starred in the romance drama See You Again alongside Shawn Dou.
 She reunited with Shawn Dou in the historical drama The Legend of Xiao Chuo, portraying the title character Xiao Yanyan.

+In 2023, Tang starred in Blossoms Shanghai, the first TV series directed by Wong Kar-wai, which Tang had been working on for three years.

 Personal life

+Tang dated actor Roy Chiu from 2010 to 2012.

-Tang and actor Luo Jin revealed their relationship to the public on 6 December 2016, on her 33rd birthday. they were married in Vienna, Austria on 28 October 2018.
-In September 2019, they announced that they were expecting their first child together.
-In December 2019 she had given birth to a baby girl.
+Tang and actor Luo Jin announced their relationship on 6 December 2016, on her 33rd birthday.
+They were married in Vienna, Austria on 28 October 2018.
+In December 2019, Tang gave birth to a daughter.

-In March 2021, Tang voiced her support for cotton produced in Xinjiang by reposting a post on Weibo that was shared 40 million times, a move replicated by most Chinese celebrities, after some international companies announced they will not purchase cotton from the region due to concerns over possible forced labor of Uyghurs.
+In March 2021, Tang voiced her support for cotton produced in Xinjiang by reposting the state-run media's post on Weibo, a move replicated by most Chinese celebrities, after some international companies announced they would not purchase cotton from the region due to concerns over possible forced labor of Uyghurs.